What is a short sale and how does it benefit you here in Fort Worth?

 You Stay Away From Foreclosure And Its Negative Consequences

 The most significant advantage of a short sale is that it allows you to prevent the foreclosure of your house.
 Your mortgage lender agrees to take less than what is owed on your mortgage.
-This means that you will no longer be responsible for the debt that you are unable to pay.
+This means that you will no longer be responsible for the debt you cannot pay.

 A foreclosure can result in a wide variety of monetary issues.
 The first of which is the inability to acquire a new loan for the purchase of a home.
 This is because a foreclosure can stay on your credit report for up to seven years.